CReSIS/OLD_OPS/README.md

 ### Adding CReSIS data to the system

 This can be done by placing CReSIS "data packs" into the /data/postgresql/ directory.
-Information on how and where to get these data packs is coming soon.
+Information on how and where to get these data packs can be found [here.](https://github.com/CReSIS/OPS/wiki/Data-bulkload)

 Documentation still in progress...